 I want to share a glimpse of the globe-trotting adventures with my oldest daughter today.
 For the past 10 years, I have been teaching many amazing and bright young minds all over the world.
 Therefore, I am always looking for ways to encourage a love of reading and learning.
-Find out why books can be the best travel souvenir you can possibly bring home after one of your travel adventures!
+That is why books are the best travel souvenir you can possibly bring home after one of your travel adventures!

 My suitcase was NEVER too full for a book.

-I met up with my husband in Istanbul on the way to my next home in Cairo, I bought a FIFA basketball World Championship book from the tournament we attended (my basketball obsession is for another post☺).
-When I arrived at my new school in Cairo, I talked to a few friends about my love for books from all the places I traveled to for my daughter, and they caught the enthusiasm too.
-On our first holiday break in October, colleagues brought me back book souvenirs in Thai, Arabic, French, and German.
-And I had gone to Abu Dhabi and bought a book about seals in Arabic.
+Before I moved to Egypt, I met up with my husband in Istanbul.
+I bought a FIFA basketball World Championship book from the tournament we attended.
+When I arrived at my new school in Cairo, I talked to a few friends about my love for books from all the places I traveled.
+They too got caught in the enthusiasm.

-The months slipped away, and all too quickly for a scared rookie mama, my daughter was born on January 5, 2011.
-The Egyptian Revolution occurred January 21st when she was 3 weeks old, so the first books that I was reading to her had the background noise of gunfire and men shouting from the top of tanks as they drove by to clear the streets for the 3pm curfew.
+The months slipped away, and all too quickly for a scared rookie mama, my daughter was born in January, 2011.
+The Egyptian Revolution occurred January 21st when she was just 3 weeks old.
+So the first books that we read to her had the background noise of gunfire.
+The tanks drove by and molotov cocktails were exploding, meanwhile, I tried to drown out the noise with books.

-I read the books in English from my library, but then I would pour over the characters from all over the world with imaginary tales of what they were saying in all the amazing languages to attempt to tune out some of the overwhelming chaos outside my apartment window.
+I read the books in English from my library first.
+Then I would pour over the characters from all over the world.
+I would use imaginary tales of what they were saying in all the amazing languages.
+This strategy did wonders for tuning out some of the overwhelming chaos outside my apartment window.

-I was evacuated with my daughter on February 1st, 2011 and returned to San Diego while I waited for my husband to finish his deployment.
-Then I met up with the ever-inspiring and book-revolutionary friend, Jessica, who so generously allowed me to tell this story on her blog today.
-She challenged my whole mindset towards my reading goals and further inspired me to keep going on my journey to help my daughter fall in love with language through a good book.
+She challenged my whole mindset towards my reading goals.
+She further inspired me to keep going on my journey to help my daughter fall in love with language through a good book.
 In turn, it helped in my process to get over the trauma I had experienced in Cairo.

-I am brought to tears when I open up a book from someone who finds this unique souvenir important enough to spend a few minutes shopping for my own aspiring Itty Bitty Gypsy.
+I am brought to tears when I open up a book from someone who finds this unique souvenir important enough to spend a few minutes shopping for my own little global citizen.